12 Common Time Wasters in the Workplace (and How You Can Avoid Them)

 It's estimated that an employee wastes around 2.5 hours of productive time each day by checking emails.

-Although checking email is part of the job a major portion of it is just another source of distraction.
-This is a prime example of time-wasting activities at work.
+Although checking email is part of the job, a major portion of it is just another source of distraction.
+This is a prime example of activities with an effective time track at work.
+But an overflowing inbox can be a huge time-waster.

 Avoid randomly checking emails.
-Divide your day into multiple segments and keep a specific portion of the time for email checking and reply.
+Divide your day into multiple segments and keep a specific portion of the time for email checking and replies.

 Also, clear out unnecessary messages by deleting them in bulk using Gmail features or automation tools like Clean Email to help manage your inbox efficiently.
 This approach is a part of effective communication strategies.

 I find it's best to check email after lunch hour when you tend to be less productive for any focus-driven work.
-Keep a fixed time window like 30 min or 1 hour for checking and replying to emails.
+Keep a fixed time window, like 30 minutes or 1 hour, for checking and replying to emails.

 ↘️How to Increase Productivity in the Workplace

-If you want to be productive there is no other way than dropping these habits.
+If you want to be productive, there is no other way than dropping these unproductive habits.

-Be as restrictive as you can regarding doing any personal work at the office period.
+Be as restrictive as you can regarding doing any personal work during office hours.
 This not only helps you keep yourself on track but also benefits your office to a great extent by reducing idle time and task overload.

 4. Unnecessary Meetings